codership/documentation/galeracluster/source/dbconfiguration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`cluster-address-options`:

-You can also use the options list to set backend parameters, such as the listen address and timeout values.
+When setting the IP address in the configuration file using the :ref:`wsrep_cluster_address <wsrep_cluster_address>` parameter, you can also set some options.
+You can set backend parameters, such as the listen address and timeout values.

 .. note:: **See Also**: The :ref:`wsrep_cluster_address <wsrep_cluster_address>` options list is not durable.
-The node must resubmit the options on every connection to the cluster.
+The node must resubmit the options on each connection to a cluster.
 To make these options durable, set them in the configuration file using the :ref:`wsrep_provider_options <wsrep_provider_options>` parameter.

-The options list set in the URL take precedent over parameters set elsewhere.
-Parameters that you can set through the options list are prefixed by ``evs``, ``pc`` and ``gmcast``.
+The options set in the URL take precedent over parameters set elsewhere.
+Parameters you set through the options list are prefixed by ``evs`` (i.e., Extended Virtual Synchrony), ``pc`` (i.e., Primary Component) and ``gmcast``.

 .. note:: **See Also**: For more information on the available parameters, see :doc:`Galera Parameters <galeraparameters>`.

-You can set the options with a list of ``key=value`` pairs according to the URL standard.
-For example,
+When listing options, start with a question mark after the IP address list.
+Then provide the options in a ``key=value`` format.
+Key/value pairs must be separated by an ampersand.
+Below is an example of how this might look:

 .. code-block:: ini

    wsrep_cluster_address="gcomm://192.168.0.1, 192.168.0.2, 192.168.0.3 ? gmcast.segment=0 & evs.max_install_timeouts=1"

+In this example, the ``segment`` option for ``gcomm`` and the ``max_install_timeouts`` option for ``evs`` are set.

-.. note:: If the listen address and port are not set in the parameter list, ``gcomm`` will listen on all interfaces.
+Incidentally, if the listen address and port are not set in the parameter list, ``gcomm`` will listen on all interfaces.
 The listen port will be taken from the cluster address.
-If it is not specified in the cluster address, the default port is ``4567``.
+If it's not specified in the cluster address, the default port is ``4567``.